Invest Fest: Steve Harvey addresses Katt Williams; 50 Cent delights over studio

 A plethora of marquee Black celebrities decorated Earn Your Leisure’s 4th annual Invest Fest at the Georgia World Congress Center in Atlanta over the weekend.

 Invest Fest is a unique yearly conference experience that combines investing and entrepreneurial advice with pop culture and entertainment in a laid-back festival setting.
-Notables who took the stage included music producer-turned-serial entrepreneur will.i.am, ESPN’s Shannon Sharpe and Stephen A. Smith, Daymond John, Terrance J., Slutty Vegan franchise founder Pinky Cole Hayes and Derrick Hayes.
+Notables who took the stage included music producer-turned-serial entrepreneur will.i.am, ESPN’s Shannon Sharpe and Stephen A. Smith, Daymond John, Terrence J., Slutty Vegan franchise founder Pinky Cole Hayes and Derrick Hayes.

 One of the highlights of Invest Fest was Steve Harvey, who appeared to address the major shade thrown by fellow comedian Katt Williams on Shannon Sharpe’s “Club Shay Shay” podcast back in January, though he didn’t mention Williams by name.

-“You’ll never have a hater that’s doing better than you, always know that,” Harvey imparted to the audience “Don’t get off the wall to address some petty a– boy who ain’t got s— going for himself, stop your climb on up the wall so you can come down here and talk to his little punk a–.”
+“You’ll never have a hater that’s doing better than you, always know that,” Harvey imparted to the audience.
+“Don’t get off the wall to address some petty a– boy who ain’t got s— going for himself, stop your climb on up the wall so you can come down here and talk to his little punk a–.”

 Harvey said he doesn’t want to catch Williams in public because of what he may want to do to him.